-Saudi Arabia profile - Timeline - BBC News
+Saudi Arabia profile

 2005 February-April - First-ever nationwide municipal elections.
 Women do not take part in the poll.

-2005 1 August - Saudi royal court announces death of King Fahd.
-He is succeeded by the former crown prince, Abdullah.
+2005 August - King Fahd dies, and is succeeded by Crown Prince Abdullah.

-2005 September - Five gunmen and three police officers killed in clashes in the eastern city of Dammam.

 2005 November - World Trade Organization gives the green light to Saudi Arabia's membership following 12 years of talks.